SchulzLab/Aeron/README.md

 For gene-fusion detection

+- First run the quantification (see above)
-- Run the following command (adjusting the number of cores as needed)
+- Then run the following command (adjusting the number of cores as needed)
 ```
 snakemake --cores 40 all -s Snakefile_fusion
 ```